 Myles Naughton is a lifelong resident of Arlington Heights growing up in the Pioneer Park area while attending Our Lady of the Wayside School and graduating from Arlington High School in 1981.
 He began as Park Board Commissioner in April 2007 and is now serving his second four-year term.
 He lives in the Pioneer Park area with his wife, Nancy, and their four daughters.
 Myles is active coaching many of his children’s athletic endeavors including softball, basketball and soccer.
 He also serves as a board member with the Arlington Heights Youth Athletic Association.
 Professionally, Myles works in the telecoms industry, selling software solutions to the Cellular Industry and many other high-tech companies.
 He holds a Bachelor of Science degree in Mechanical Engineering from Marquette University.

 Robert Nesvacil lives in the Pioneer Park area with wife Carol and daughter Clara Rose and son Zachary.
 Rob is a graphic designer and a graduate of the University of Illinois/Champaign.
-An avid gardener, Rob is interested in backyard organic vegetable and perennial gardening and volunteers with Westgate Cub Scout Pack 130.
+Rob is interested in backyard organic vegetable and perennial gardening and volunteers with Westgate Cub Scout Pack 130.
 Rob has served as Board Vice-President and also as a member of the Park Foundation charity and Drive to Revive Memorial Park Committee.

 "I believe we have a wonderful Park District - with a wide variety of recreation activities and park settings.
 My goal as commissioner is to continue improving our strong history by working with park users and staff to keep the District at its best in a cost-efficient manner," Nesvacil said.